-Every Catholic priest is ordained in Christ to say, "In Christ Jesus I became your father through the Gospel" (1st Cor.
-4:15).
-A priest is sent "to deal with us as a father deals with his children, encouraging, comforting, and urging us to live lives worthy of God" (1st Thess.
+- A priest is sent "to deal with us as a father deals with his children, encouraging, comforting, and urging us to live lives worthy of God" (1 Thess.
 2:11-12).

-Catholics certainly agree that all true Christians are priests (1 Pet.
+Catholics agree that all true Christians are priests (1 Pet.
 2:9).
-We call this the "common priesthood."
+This is the "common priesthood."

-I believe at the last supper Jesus invited his apostles to a very special role in his ministry.
-We call this the "ministerial priesthood" and I believe that it has been passed down from generation to generation in the tradition of the Levites through the person of Jesus.
+At the last supper Jesus invited his apostles to a very special role in his ministry.
+We call this the "ministerial priesthood" and it has been passed down from generation to generation in the tradition of the Levites through the person of Jesus.
 Today when people talk about a priest they are generally talking about this special kind of "ministerial priest."
 (The guys with the collars.)

-This basically means that priests serve the lay people (common priests).
+This basically means that ministerial priests serve the lay people (common priests).

 Isn't God against the use of rituals?

 Catholics don't think God is against the use of ritual as part of the way he ministers to his people.
 He is only against empty rituals that are performed with no heart behind them (Matt 6:7).
-By the way, I think Evangelicals have rituals too, like lifting their hands when they sing praise music.
-This is totally cool with me - I do it too, so does my priest!
-And I love it when Evangelicals turn their chairs around, and facing the chair, kneel on the floor, resting their elbows on the chair.
-The first time I saw that at a conference of Evangelical pastors, I thought to myself, "it would be a lot easy for them to just get kneelers."
+Evangelicals have rituals too, like lifting their hands when they sing praise music.
+This is totally fine - we do it too, so does our priest!
+We love it when Evangelicals turn their chairs around, and facing the chair, kneel on the floor, resting their elbows on the chair.
+The first time I (Hugh) saw that at a conference of Evangelical pastors, I thought to myself, "it would be a lot easy for them to just get kneelers."
 Of course, I got down on my knees and prayed with everyone using these makeshift kneelers.
 I felt very much at home in this traditional Catholic prayer position.

-Catholic's believe there is plenty of scriptural evidence that God has a unique role for ministerial priests in his economy of salvation.
-The very fact that Jesus came out of the Jewish people indicates that God did not want to throw out the Jewish way of relating to God.
 If Jewish history, and their ritualistic approach, was unimportant then God could have easily chosen the Moabites, Philistines, or some other non-Jewish race from which to birth the Saviour.
-God did not want us to completely throw out the Jewish tradition, which is the fountain of our Christian heritage.
-He wanted us to understand it.
 The rituals came from God and are written in his Holy Word, the Bible.
 Obedience to The Law pleased Him.
 God was angry when they didn't perform the rituals.
 He does not want us to rip the first 1200 pages out of our Bibles.
 He wants us to understand the New Covenant in relation to the Old Covenant.
 Jesus said "Do not think that I have come to abolish the law or the prophets; I have come not to abolish but to fulfill" (Mat 5:17).
 Catholics believe that fulfillment does not mean total abandonment of the old way.
-God did not want us to destroy the foundation that He built in the Old Testament, and rebuild from scratch.
-He wanted to complete this structure that he began with his promise to Abraham.
+God wanted to complete this structure that he began with his promise to Abraham.

-1544 Everything that the priesthood of the Old Covenant prefigured finds its fulfillment in Christ Jesus, the "one mediator between God and men."15 The Christian tradition considers Melchizedek, "priest of God Most High," as a prefiguration of the priesthood of Christ, the unique "high priest after the order of Melchizedek";16 "holy, blameless, unstained,"17 "by a single offering he has perfected for all time those who are sanctified,"18 that is, by the unique sacrifice of the cross.
+1544 Everything that the priesthood of the Old Covenant prefigured finds its fulfillment in Christ Jesus, the "one mediator between God and men."
+The Christian tradition considers Melchizedek, "priest of God Most High," as a prefiguration of the priesthood of Christ, the unique "high priest after the order of Melchizedek"; "holy, blameless, unstained," "by a single offering he has perfected for all time those who are sanctified," that is, by the unique sacrifice of the cross.